microsoft/TailwindTraders-Backend/Documents/DeploymentGuide.md

 * `-acrName <name>` Name of the ACR
 * `-tag <tag>` Docker images tag to use.
 Defaults to  `latest`
 * `-charts <charts>` List of comma-separated values with charts to install.
 Defaults to `*` (all)
+* `-tlsEnv prod|staging` If **SSL/TLS support has been installed**, you have to use this parameter to enable https endpoints.
+Value must be `staging` or `prod` and must be the same value used when you installed SSL/TLS support.
+If SSL/TLS is not installed, you can omit this parameter.

 This script will install all services using Helm and your custom configuration from file `gvalues.yaml`